AjinkyaGhadge/ajinkyaghadge.github.io/_portfolio/Determining_anomalies_in_a_Hadoop_cluster_event_stream.md

 header:
 teaser: /assets/images/image645_1.png
 ---
-# EXstream: Determining anomalies in a Hadoop cluster event stream.

 **Monitoring of the progress of these Hadoop jobs is critical as it servers the software that runs on top of the clusters.**

 Production Hadoop cluster tasks: